Ostrich leather: General description

 Ostrich leather is distinct in its appearance and is characterized by raised points that are localized to the center of the hide.
 The portion with these bumps is called the "crown".
 It is actually the back of the ostrich where the animal's neck meets its body.
 The bumps are quill follicles where a feather grew.
 On the left and right side of the diamond shaped crown the skin is quite smooth.
 Only about a third of the whole skin has quill bumps.
 Since the crown is the most sought-after portion and since it constitutes such a small area of the skin, "full quill" ostrich products are considerably more expensive when compared to bovine leather.
 This, along with the fact that it is one of the strongest commercial leathers, leads ostrich leather to be seen as a luxury item.

 History

 Feathers

 The commercial farming of ostriches first began in the 1850s when pioneering farmers located in Oudtshoorn, South Africa, saw great economic potential in harvesting ostrich feathers.
 Horse-drawn carriages made large, dramatic hats fashionable.
 Ostrich feathers are some of the most intricate and grandiose in the world so it only made sense to use them in this new rage.
 During this period of the late 19th and early 20th century, South African ostrich farmers made a fortune.
 Henry Ford began to mass-produce the automobile which made large stylish hats for women virtually obsolete.
 The onset of World War I shut down the ostrich feather industry.
 The same barons who had been making a fortune soon found themselves on the verge of poverty.
-The future of the ostrich industry looked very grim indeed.